Portfolio Review Automation: SEBI PM Compliance + AML/CFT + DPDP Matrix

 - Master Circular audit-readiness: Performance benchmarking and firm-level audit consistency

-- AML/KYC trails: Evidence of origin, completeness, and monitoring; simplifies responding to AML/CFT reviews[8]
+- AML/KYC trails: Evidence of origin, completeness, and monitoring

 Before vs After: Compliance and Audit Posture